Biomedical Engineering (BME) and Biomedical Science (BMS) Graduate Programs

 Biomedical Science (BMS) Master of Science (MS) Degree

 The MS in Biomedical Science degree program applies fundamental biological research, analysis and technology to human health.
-The program educates students whose undergraduate education is in basic life sciences (e.g., biology) or paramedical disciplines in quantitative data analysis, mathematical modeling, systems analysis and informatics.
+The BMS program educates students whose undergraduate education is in basic life sciences (e.g., biology) or paramedical disciplines in quantitative data analysis, mathematical modeling, systems analysis and informatics.
 Biomedical science is a broad field concerned with the application of fundamental biological research and quantitative analysis to human health.

-Dual MS Degree Options
+Dual Master's Degree Options

 The University encourages students with broad interests to consider a dual MS option.
 Through the dual MS program, graduate students already enrolled in a master's degree program at Drexel have the opportunity to work simultaneously on two master's degrees and to complete both at the same time, with a reduced credit requirement for both.